-RG 000.113 The Corporations Act imposes fewer general obligations on ADTR licensees, compared with the equivalent existing provisions in relation to market licensees (s792A) and CS facility licensees (s821A).
+RG 249.111 The Corporations Act imposes fewer general obligations on ADTR licensees, compared with the equivalent existing provisions for market licensees (s792A) and CS facility licensees (s821A).
 This is largely because the operations of trade repositories are less complex than those of financial markets or CS facilities.
-Many of the obligations of trade repositories will be imposed through the derivative trade repository rules.
+Many of the obligations of trade repositories are imposed through the derivative trade repository rules.

-Note: See paragraphs 1.166-1.168 of the Explanatory Memorandum.
+Note: See paragraphs 1.173-1.175 of the Revised Explanatory Memorandum.